The Nelson and Trafalgar Collection

-“a forest of masts”, as described in diaries, letters and the log book.
+“a forest of masts“, as described in diaries, letters and log books.

-It is as if you are on-board the flagship among the crew members as the fateful dawn appears.
+Trafalgar Dawn places you on-board the flagship among the crew members as that fateful day began.

-It is also an historical document researched right down to the way ropes were twisted (rope laid or shroud laid) the men’s hairstyles and cloth, has been reproduced in several authoritative books so there you have several reasons this painting has an outstanding haunting ‘presence’ .
+“Trafalgar Dawn” besides being a impressive and memorable painting is an historical document researched right down to the way ropes were twisted (rope laid or shroud laid) the men’s hairstyles and cloth, has been reproduced in several authoritative books so there you have several reasons this painting has an outstanding haunting ‘presence’.

 “I was awoken by the crew rushing on deck and by their cheering“.